 Please notice that

-pmt_escrow parameter value is determined by the payment service type webstore uses (wrong value results into a technical error):
+pmt_escrow return parameter value is determined by the payment service type webstore uses and may be different from the value webstore sends as a parameter for new payment:

 Direct payment service: